 Sir Richard FriendMember of the Advisory Panel

 Sir Richard is a Fellow of the Royal Society and of the Royal Academy of Engineering, and a Foreign Member of the US National Academy of Engineering.
 He has received many international awards for his research, including Laureate of the Millennium Prize for Technology (2010), the Harvey Prize of the Israel Institute of Technology (2011) and the von Hippel Award of the Materials Research Society (2015).
-He was knighted for "Services to Physics" in 2003.
+He was knighted for "Services to Physics" in the Queen's Birthday Honours List, 2003.